Home Office Essentials

 Consider what business tasks you’re going to use your computer for before you buy one; for instance, if you run a computer graphics business, you’ll need high-storage capacity.
 As a minimum, you’ll need a computer that’s business-capable, with at least a 2 GHz processor and sufficient RAM, so you can multi-task a business suite such as Microsoft Office.

 Even if your business isn’t directly related to the internet, it's a valuable source of business-related information, and how can you possibly function without e-mail?
 An Internet connection is now definitely a home office essential.

 Besides the basics, there are other technological devices that can make working in your home office much more productive.

 A printer.
 What kind does your home office need?
 That depends on your printing needs.
 If you need to print high-quality color documents, then you’ll need to invest in a top-of-the-line color printer for your home office.
 If not, you should be able to get away with a black and white printer.

 For more help deciding whether or not you need a color printer, see Before You Buy a Color Printer.
-Multifunction printers, such as these Multifunction B&W Laser Printers, are often the best picks for home offices; one machine has a much smaller footprint than two or three.
+Multifunction printers are often the best picks for home offices; one machine has a much smaller footprint than two or three.

 A copier, if you need one.
 Once again, it may be more economical to take your documents to a business that provides copying services and run off copies there.